 2. Pain relief creams, balms and patches

-If you feel incredibly uncomfortable with your DOMS, avoid taking painkillers - don’t dull your pain receptors so you can power through another workout or you’ll risk injury.
-An alternative is to use creams, balms and even patches.
+If you feel incredibly uncomfortable with your DOMS, avoid taking painkillers.
+These can dull your pain receptors so you're more likely to risk injury if you power through another workout.
+Use alternatives, such as creams, balms and heat patches.

 Try the zinging sensation of Tiger Balm or drugstore creams such as Deep Heat.
-When in discomfort, apply liberally (don’t get it in any, erm, sensitive areas though) and let the potions sink into your muscles.
-Why not even try a Deep Heat patch for any particularly problematic areas!
+When in discomfort, apply liberally (don’t get it in any, erm, sensitive areas though) and let the potion sink into your muscles.
+Why not even try a Deep Heat patch for particularly problematic areas!

 3. Sink into an Epsom Salt Bath

-A bath really does solve a multitude of issues - after a hard day, sinking into a bubble bath can provide much needed aid to stress… but why not switch the bubbles for Epsom Salts after a particularly hard workout?
+A bath really does solve a multitude of sins.
+After a hard day, sinking into a bubble bath can provide much-needed relaxation… but why not switch the bubbles for Epsom Salts after a particularly hard workout?

-Soak yourself for 15 minutes to let your skin absorb as much as it can - but no longer!
-You don’t want to start reabsorbing the toxins eliminated by the Epsom salt.
+Soak yourself for 15 minutes to let your skin absorb as much as it can, but no longer or you will risk reabsorbing the toxins eliminated by the Epsom salt.